jamesoff/www-jamesoff-net/_posts/2016-12-04-tcl-tests-travis.markdown

 The `e` command sends an event to bMotion as though the text had come from IRC, which bMotion responds to by sending some text to the queue.
 The `q` command then runs the queue (usually this happens once every second so or with a timer in eggdrop).
 The first time, there is no output as the queued message is marked as being delayed by 2s.
 The output from the first time is the queue item showing it has 1s left, and will send `Howdy.` to #bmotion.
 The 2nd call then outputs the text to IRC.
 The `[HELP]` indicates that the text is sent to eggdrop's "help" IRC output queue, which is its lowest-priority one.

 Now all I need to do is write some more tests!
+There's also a mechanism in tcltest which can capture output and validate it, which I need to look in to.